 5. Use an air purifier to help filter out any smoke that does make its way into my home.

-Make sure you have an air purifier that has a medical grade HEPA filter and a high capacity activated carbon filter.
+It's imperative that you have an air purifier that has a medical grade HEPA filter and a high capacity activated carbon filter.

 A HEPA filter removes ultra-fine particles from the air, while tightly packed carbon granules in the activated carbon filter removes the smoke and freshens the air as it passes through the system.